jvino/cluster-hpc-gpu-guides/docs/interactive_services/jupyter-for-recas-users.md

 **It is STRONGLY advised to subscribe to the recas-hpu-gpu mailing list.
 Create a ticket with the title “ReCaS HPC/GPU: subscribe to the mailing list”.**

 ## 1 Introduction
-The ReCaS JupyterHub provides Jupyter Notebook/Lab for the ReCaS users.
-Jupyter Notebooks/Labs are open-source web applications that allows you to create and share documents that contain live code, equations, visualisations and narrative text.
+The ReCaS JupyterHub provides Jupyter Lab instances for the ReCaS users.
+Jupyter Labs are open-source web applications that allows you to create and share documents that contain live code, equations, visualisations and narrative text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modelling, data visualisation, machine learning, and much more.

-Notebook/Lab served through this service can access your files and directories stored in the ReCaS-Bari storage (based on GPFS distributed file system) and use high performance GPUs to speed up the execution of your application.
+Jupyter Lab served through this service can access your files and directories stored in the ReCaS-Bari storage (based on GPFS distributed file system) and use high performance GPUs to speed up the execution of your application.

 Only registered users can access to this service.
 In the request section you can find information how to request the service.